jonathan-doenz/hhhml/datastory.md

 1.  **[Task A]** Do Machine Learning-based classification approaches find similar positive treatment effects as the regression analyses of the paper?
 In other words, do we reach the same conclusions as the researchers if we try to classify households as `treatment` or `control` based on the dependent variables?
 2.  **[Task B]** Is it possible to predict the most important variables from the 2005 survey using only data from the 2000 census?

+As you review the data, note that all variables prefixed with `C_` contain data obtained from the 2000 census, and those prefixed with `S_` contain data obtained in the 2005 survey.

 Here's a table of contents for the rest of this article:
 * TOC
 {:toc}